Automatic Data Processing (NASDAQ:ADP) Updates FY 2022 Earnings Guidance

-Automatic Data Processing (NASDAQ:ADP) updated its FY 2022 earnings guidance on Wednesday.
+Automatic Data Processing (NASDAQ:ADP) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $6.560-$6.680 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.540.
 The company issued revenue guidance of $15.91 billion-$16.06 billion, compared to the consensus revenue estimate of $15.88 billion.

+Automatic Data Processing (NASDAQ:ADP) last released its quarterly earnings results on Tuesday, July 27th.
+The business services provider reported $1.20 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.14 by $0.06.
+Automatic Data Processing had a net margin of 17.32% and a return on equity of 44.73%.
+During the same quarter last year, the company earned $1.14 EPS.
+As a group, analysts forecast that Automatic Data Processing will post 6.64 earnings per share for the current year.

-A number of research firms recently commented on ADP.
-Citigroup boosted their price objective on shares of Automatic Data Processing from $190.00 to $212.00 in a report on Monday, May 3rd.
-Mizuho upped their price target on shares of Automatic Data Processing from $210.00 to $220.00 and gave the company a buy rating in a report on Thursday, May 27th.
-They noted that the move was a valuation call.
-Morgan Stanley upped their price target on shares of Automatic Data Processing from $185.00 to $200.00 and gave the company an equal weight rating in a report on Thursday.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of Automatic Data Processing from $192.00 to $210.00 and gave the company a hold rating in a report on Thursday.
-Finally, upped their price target on shares of Automatic Data Processing from $190.00 to $212.00 and gave the company a buy rating in a report on Monday, May 3rd.
-One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and six have assigned a buy rating to the company.
-The company presently has an average rating of Hold and a consensus target price of $187.43.
+Several research analysts have weighed in on the stock.
+Barclays upped their price objective on shares of Automatic Data Processing from $212.00 to $227.00 and gave the company an overweight rating in a research note on Monday.
+Deutsche Bank Aktiengesellschaft upped their price objective on shares of Automatic Data Processing from $192.00 to $210.00 and gave the company a hold rating in a research note on Thursday, July 29th.
+Mizuho upped their price objective on shares of Automatic Data Processing from $220.00 to $230.00 and gave the company a buy rating in a research note on Monday.
+Citigroup boosted their target price on shares of Automatic Data Processing from $190.00 to $212.00 in a research report on Monday, May 3rd.
+Finally, boosted their target price on shares of Automatic Data Processing from $190.00 to $212.00 and gave the stock a buy rating in a research report on Monday, May 3rd.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating and six have given a buy rating to the stock.
+The stock presently has an average rating of Hold and a consensus price target of $189.21.

-In related news, VP Sreenivasa Kutam sold 4,583 shares of the company’s stock in a transaction that occurred on Wednesday, June 9th.
+In related news, VP Alexander Quevedo sold 950 shares of the company’s stock in a transaction on Thursday, July 29th.
+The shares were sold at an average price of $209.25, for a total transaction of $198,787.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, VP Sreenivasa Kutam sold 4,583 shares of the company’s stock in a transaction on Wednesday, June 9th.
 The shares were sold at an average price of $200.00, for a total transaction of $916,600.00.
-Following the completion of the transaction, the vice president now owns 5,041 shares of the company’s stock, valued at $1,008,200.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, VP Joseph Desilva sold 1,316 shares of the stock in a transaction on Thursday, May 6th.
-The stock was sold at an average price of $195.29, for a total transaction of $257,001.64.
-Following the completion of the sale, the vice president now directly owns 3,880 shares of the company’s stock, valued at approximately $757,725.20.
+Following the transaction, the vice president now owns 5,041 shares of the company’s stock, valued at $1,008,200.
 The disclosure for this sale can be found here.
-Insiders have sold 9,277 shares of company stock valued at $1,862,845 in the last ninety days.
-0.34% of the stock is currently owned by company insiders.
+Over the last ninety days, insiders have sold 7,961 shares of company stock valued at $1,605,844.
+0.34% of the stock is owned by insiders.

 Automatic Data Processing Company Profile